Last updated on 04/24/2021

 We are now ready to unvail a “prototype” of our higher-power PDFA FL-AMP8612-OB, targeting to double the output power.
 This post provides basic amplification characteristics of the prototype.

-The setup of the experiment is shown in the above picture.
+The setup of the experiment is shown in Fig. 1.
 The input signal (0 dBm at 1310 nm) was provided by FiberLabs TLS-FL-O tunable laser.
 The input signal was amplified in the prototype amplifier, and the output signal was measured by a power meter and optical spectrum analyzer.
-The size of the amplifier chassis is the same as FL-AMP8611-OB20.
+The size of the amplifier chassis is the same as FL-AMP8611-OB-20.

-The graph shown in below is the measured output power with regard to the pump current (normalized to maximum available).
+The graph shown in Fig. 2 is the measured output power with regard to the pump current (normalized to maximum available).
 This prototype amplifier provided maxium 350 mW (>25 dBm), which is limited by available pump power.

-The output spectra (at +23- and +25-dBm output power) are shown below.
+The output spectra (at +23- and +25-dBm output power) are shown in Figs. 3 and 4.
 The amplifier provided a clean spectrum with no onset of unstable behavior.

 We are excited to get an output power much higher than our 23-dBm target, however, this is a preliminary result and additional tests should be done before product release.